chadevans/GridsterJS/README.md

 1. Add GridsterJS widget to a page.
 2. Create a Mendix Table container.
 3. On the table, add the class "gridstertable", or as is customized in the GridsterJS widget.

+## Contexts for Usage

+When placing the widget, it is supported for use in the following contexts with exactly one matching table.

+1. Entire page
+2. Data View
+3. Template grid on each template
+4. List View on each list item
+5. Tab page

+The control limits the scope of the search for the table to the parent container, so that you can have multiple widgets on a page.

 ### Extra Options